enkryptai/xInjectAgent/README.md

 `xInjectAgent` is a customized version of [InjecAgent](https://github.com/uiuc-kang-lab/InjecAgent) for generating attack prompts.
 It provides an extensible framework to evaluate LLM agent robustness against tool-based indirect prompt injections, logic overrides, and complex chained attack scenarios.
-Sure!
-Here's the updated section with instructions to export the OpenAI API key—integrated seamlessly into the usage flow.

-You can insert this right before running the evaluation command:

----

 ## 🔐 Set Up OpenAI API Key